XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 15. Deployment -> Monitor.
 The copy action will take approx 7 minutes and should copy 39219 complaint records into Cosmos DB.
 16. Go to the Cosmos DB instance and navigate to the complaints collection.
 Create a SQL query to find the complaint records which correspond to a murder on 29th Jan 2014.
 In the next step you will create an Azure Function that can retrieve this data through an HTTP endpoint.

 ### Step 1.3.
-Creating an Azure Function to return complaint data
+Creating a Function App with an HttpTrigger function to return complaint data

+Now let's create an Azure Function to retrieve the data from Cosmos DB.

-1. Use the Azure portal to create a Function App on a consumption plan in West Europe.
+1. Use the Azure portal to create a new Function App on a consumption plan in West Europe.
+We won't use the portal to write the function code there.
+We'll do that in Visual Studio.
 2. Open the `labs/src/GABC.NYCData.Labs.sln` solution and complete the [HttpTrigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook) function named `GetComplaintsByOffenseId` to query the complaint records matching a given offense code and date.
 3. Rename `local.settings.json.example` to `local.settings.json` and fill in these Cosmos DB related settings which you can find in the CosmosDB account you created in Step 1.1:
     - `CosmosDbApiKey`